In addition to the information on this page, you must ensure you read the following documents –

 A. Rooms and seat information will be in ProPortal and you should check this on the day of your exam in case of any late changes.

 Q. I took an exam at college a couple of weeks ago, when should I expect my results?

-A. For GCSE and A-Level results, please see the main website for dates and times.
+A. For GCSE, A Level, BTEC and CTEC results, please see the main website for dates and times.
 For all other exam boards, we usually expect results within four to six weeks from completion of the exam.
 However, some online exam results are sent much quicker than this.
-As soon as we have received results, we will notify you by first class post.
+As soon as we have received results they will be uploaded to ProPortal.